Afghanistan–Japan relations: Diplomacy

-Ayub Khan visited Japan as a guest of honor of Tōgō Heihachirō on February 16, 1907, where they celebrated an Asian victory against European imperialism following Japanese victory in the Russo-Japanese War.
-In early 1914, the Afghan King Habibullah Khan donated money, under a decree, to earthquakes that occurred in Japan, including the Senboku earthquake.
+Ayub Khan visited Japan as a guest of Japanese Marshal Admiral Tōgō Heihachirō on February 16, 1907, where they celebrated an Asian victory against European imperialism following Japanese victory in the Russo-Japanese War.
+In early 1914, the Afghan King Habibullah Khan donated money, under a decree, to victims of earthquakes that occurred in Japan, including the Senboku earthquake.
 Likewise, Japan was well received in Afghanistan.

 Hisao Tani, a Japanese military officer, visited Afghanistan in 1922.
 Afghan King Amanullah Khan legislated a Treaty of Friendship between the two nations at the Japanese embassy in London.
 This was eventually signed on 19 November 1930.
 Afghanistan and Japan were originally set to create official relations in 1919, but this was intentionally delayed by the United Kingdom in British India by intercepting messages.

 Afghanistan was neutral during World War II, but was close to Germany.
 Afghanistan was pressured by the United Kingdom and Soviet Union to expel Axis diplomats from the country, which was refused.
 This was, eventually, accepted in November 1941 after the war situation had changed - however contrary to expectations, the Afghans allowed the Axis (including Japanese) diplomats to remain.

 In 1959, Afghan prime minister Mohammed Daoud Khan visited Japan.
 In 1969, King Zahir Shah and Queen Humaira visited Japan - in 1971, Crown Prince Akihito and Princess Michiko visited Afghanistan.

-After the Soviet invasion in 1979, Japan closed down its embassy in Kabul and did not recognize any of the subsequent warring factions.
-In January 2002, Japan hosted the Tokyo Conference on which international donors pledged aid to rebuild Afghanistan.
+After the Soviet invasion in 1979, Japan closed its embassy in Kabul and did not recognize any of the subsequent warring factions.
+In January 2002, Japan hosted the Tokyo Conference where international donors pledged aid to rebuild Afghanistan.
 The Japanese embassy reopened in Kabul and has since engaged in various types of assistance to Afghanistan.
 As of 2012, Japan is the second largest donor to Afghanistan after the United States.

 In June 2010, Afghan President Hamid Karzai, who was on a state visit to Japan, said that Japan would get priority on the exploration of mineral resources in Afghanistan, in return for the aid Japan has given to Afghanistan since 2002.

+Following the Fall of Kabul to the Taliban in August 2021, Japan immediately closed its embassy in Kabul due to security concerns in Afghanistan, whereas Tokyo still hosts Shaida Mohammad Abdali, who was nominated by President Ashraf Ghani, as the Ambassador Extraordinary and Plenipotentiary of Afghanistan.
+In May 2022, Japanese Ambassador Takashi Okada met with senior members of the Taliban, including Foreign Minister Amir Khan Muttaqi and State Minister Abdul Kabir, and expressed Japan’s readiness to provide humanitarian aid to Afghanistan through international organizations whilst he also urged them to protect the human rights of women and ethnic minorities.
+In September 2022, Japan reopened the embassy in Kabul.
+Several Taliban members, such as Abdul Latif Nazari visited Japan in February 16, 2025.